-- as regards the corporate bodies of Eni SpA75 with regard to gender balance, in compliance with applicable law since 2012 the Eni By-laws have contained rules governing the composition of the slates and supplemental voting mechanisms to ensure the presence on the Board of Directors and the Board of Statutory Auditors of a minimum number of members of the less represented gender.
-These rules, which were referred to in the outgoing Board's advice to shareholders, took effect as from the election of the corporate bodies of Eni SpA in 2014, on which occasion the composition of the Board of Directors and of the Board of Statutory Auditors achieved gender balance, as required by law76, immediately giving the less represented gender one-third of the seats in the Board of Directors, compared with the one-fifth provided for by law.
+With regard to gender balance, in compliance with applicable law since 2012 the Eni By-laws have contained rules governing the composition of the slates and supplemental voting mechanisms to ensure the presence on the Board of Directors and the Board of Statutory Auditors of a minimum number of members of the less represented gender.
+These rules, which were referred to in the outgoing Board's advice to shareholders, took effect as from the election of the corporate bodies of Eni SpA in 2014, on which occasion the composition of the Board of Directors and of the Board of Statutory Auditors achieved gender balance, as required by law79, immediately giving the less represented gender one-third of the seats in the Board of Directors, compared with the one-fifth provided for by law.